-This section establishes the operational organization that will be relied on to
+This section establishes the operational organization that will be relied on to manage an incident and includes examples of the types of tasks that may be performed by different positions.

 The Incident Commander is not able to manage all of the aspects associated with an incident without assistance.
 The school relies on other key school personnel to perform tasks that will ensure the safety of students and staff during a crisis or incident.
 The Incident Command System (ICS) uses a team approach to manage incidents.
 It is difficult to form a team while a crisis or incident is unfolding.
 Roles should be pre-assigned based on training and qualifications.